WilliamRagstad/WilliamRagstad.github.io/content/contact.md

 +++

 If you have any questions or just want to chat, feel free to contact me on any of my socials.
+I’m open to discussions about almost anything, from projects and programming stuff to movies, music and games!

 ### Social media
 - [{{< icon "github" >}} &nbsp; GitHub](https://www.gitbub.com/WilliamRagstad)